Audits

 • the use of district-level benchmark assessments to continuously monitor student performance

-• the validity and appropriateness of classroom tests—including the use of paper-pencil tests that parallel the state’s high-stakes assessments
+• the validity and appropriateness of classroom tests to reflect state academic standards -- including the use of paper-pencil tests that parallel the state’s high-stakes assessments

 • the use of valid authentic and performance assessments